Best Tips on Equalizing when Diving

 - Equalize early and often.
 Stay ahead of the pressure increase.
 Don’t wait until you have to equalize but try to stay ahead of the curve.

 - Be smart and stop if it hurts and your techniques don’t work.
 Slowly swim up a few feet and then try again.
 Do not suddenly try to go up and then down as it will not help.
-Going up and down a few feet and continuously equalizing during that time are more effective.
+Going up and down a few feet and continuously equalizing during that time is more effective.

 - Avoid mucus increasing foods like milk.
 Mucus can block your tubes and make it harder or even impossible to equalize.